Return to top

 carrots and tomatoes added to skillet

-Step 4: Lift the lid and stir in the tahini paste, and lemon juice.
+Stir in tahini and lemon: Once the pressure is released, I lift the lid and stir through the tahini and lemon juice.

 tahini sauce added to skillet

-Step 5: Spread out the lentils on a flat platter or in a large skillet, and top with the sliced red onion and cilantro.
+Serve: I spread the lentils out on a flat platter, top with the sliced red onion and cilantro, and serve.

 Instant Pot Lentils served with red onions and cilantro on a white plate